 The translator outputs some feature code conditional to Vulkan specialization constants, which are resolved at draw-time.
 For example, Bresenham line rasterization emulation.

-Link-Time Compilation and Transformation: During a call to
+Link Time: During a call to

-VkShaderModules.
+VkShaderModules are created (and cached).
 The appropriate specialization constants are then resolved and the